 Yet, in the midst of all these physical and emotional hopelessness, the first thing the author remembered is Gods great love and compassions.
 Instead of looking at what was lost, he looked at what was not lost.
 And he saw Gods hand at work.
 Gods love did not allow them to die and his compassions is always there.
 Note also he used a plural for compassions.

-Every day is a new day for God's abundant faithfulness.
-This means that God is always faithful.
+Every day is a new day for Gods abundant faithfulness.
+For me, this means that God is always faithful.
 To say that the Lord is my inheritance is to say that the Lord alone is enough for me.
 He is my treasure.
 With this, we also mean that God alone is enough.
-Even if everything is lost, God will be enough.
+Even if everything is lost - God will be enough.